gueyeb/dealer/README.md

 This application requires:

-- Ruby 2.2.0 (MRI, not JRuby or Rubinius)
+- Ruby 2.2.x (MRI, not JRuby or Rubinius)
-- Rails 4.2.0
+- Rails 4.2.x

 This application is developed and tested with the following:

 - PostgreSQL 9.4.x (latest)

-This application has been designed to be deployed to Heroku (primarily through using the [rails_12factor](https://github.com/heroku/rails_12factor) gem.
+This application has been designed to be deployed to Heroku (primarily through using the [rails_12factor](https://github.com/heroku/rails_12factor) gem).
 It should not be difficult to deploy this to other environments, as no specific Heroku calls are made...although several Heroku add-ons (Rollbar, New Relic, etc) have been utilized along with their corresponding gems.